ChelsiAlise/workingdogdatadash/README.md

 This is Team Pawsitive's / JDC162's Jr. Design Design project:
  "Working Dog Data Dash".

-This project implements a dashbaord and custom graphing application for a private working dog dataset.
+This project implements a dashboard and custom graphing application for a private working dog dataset.
 It runs on Google
  [App Engine](https://cloud.google.com/appengine/) using
  [Cloud Datastore](https://cloud.google.com/datastore/).